ShannonBirch/notice-connect/README.md

 I would appreciate any feedback that's willing to be provided.

 ### Next Project Steps
-Were I spending more time on the project my next steps would be
+Were I spending more time on the project, my next steps would be:
- - Spend more time with the design of the frontend
+ - Spend more time refining the design of the frontend to be more aethetically pleasing and user friendly
- - Create pages for individual users and transactions beyond the django pae
+ - Create pages for individual users and transactions beyond the django page
- - Write tests
+ - Write the following tests:
- -- Test that data inputs are valid
+ - - Test that data inputs are valid
- -- Create test that verifies that the total is correct for the transactions based off Product price
+ - - Create a unit test that verifies that the total is correct for the transactions based off Product price
+### Notes
- - I created tabs for Firms and Products for ease of adding them.
-You can view them by changing the comment in router.js if you'd like to add data not in the loaddata file
+I created tabs for Firms and Products for ease of adding them to the database.
+If you'd like to add data not in the loaddata file, please view them by changing the comment in router.js.

 The project uses  [Gui Talarico's DJango-vue-template as a base](https://github.com/gtalarico/django-vue-template)